-Get a free Mobile Text Alerts trial account by clicking the button below and start sending SMS marketing messages to your customers today.
+Get a free Mobile Text Alerts trial account and start sending SMS marketing messages to your customers today.

 All marketing channels have the same basic purpose: They help close the gap between a prospective customer and the company marketing to them.